Help Center Article

 As we approach October 1, importers are rushing to finish production and make pre-Golden Week sailings.
-This will further constrain space (which is already very tight during peak season) and drive up prices for both ocean and air freight.
+This will further constrain freight space (which is already very tight during peak season) and drive up prices for both ocean freight and airfreight.
 Carriers will be more overbooked than usual, which will likely result in cargo being rolled.

 Trucking services will be in higher demand, so you may also see higher prices for trucking at origin.

 We’ll also see blank sailings immediately after Golden Week -- because factories will be closed during the holiday, carriers will announce these blank sailings in order to optimize vessel utilization.

 Golden Week is similar to Chinese New Year (CNY) in a sense that there is a rush from importers to speed up their productions and have products ship out from China before workers go home for the holidays and factories shut down or reduce their manufacturing capacity significantly.
 This usually creates a sudden surge of demand and space capacity becomes constrained with carriers looking for Peak Season Surcharge (PSS) on Named Accounts and implementing General Rate Increase (GRI) on FAK/Spot rates.

 How should I prepare for Golden Week?

 If you’re shipping via ocean freight and want your cargo to arrive in time for the winter holidays, please note that you will need to book your shipments prior to Golden Week: